-Certified Nurse Midwife (CNMs) - Nurse midwives are advanced-practice registered nurses who have completed a minimum of a Master's of Science in Nursing (MSN) degree, a post-graduate degree, or a Doctor of Nursing Practice (DNP) from a nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education.
+Certified Nurse Midwife (CNMs) - Certified Nurse midwives are advanced-practice registered nurses who have completed a minimum of a Master of Science in Nursing (MSN) degree, a postgraduate degree, or a Doctor of Nursing Practice (DNP) from a nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education.
 CNMs are primary care providers for women throughout the lifespan, with a special emphasis on pregnancy, childbirth, and gynecologic and reproductive health.

-Certified OB/GYN Registered Nurse (OB/GYN RN) - Registered nurses who have acquired certification through the National Certification Corporation, American Association of Critical Care Nurses, Hospice and Palliative Credentialing Center, and/or the American Nurse Credentialing Center in areas such as obstetrics, gynecology, perinatal, and labor & delivery nursing to provide care to women during pregnancy, labor, childbirth, and during postpartum.
+Certified OB/GYN Registered Nurse (OB/GYN RN) - Registered nurses who have acquired certification through the National Certification Corporation and/or the American Nurse Credentialing Center in areas such as obstetrics, gynecology, perinatal, and labor & delivery nursing.

-COI - Confirmation of Interest email to confirm the applicant's continued interest in receiving an award, and that the loan and employment information provided on the Nurse Corps LRP Application remains valid.
+COI - Confirmation of Interest email to confirm the applicant has continued interest in receiving an award, and that the loan and employment information provided on the Nurse Corps LRP Application remains valid.
 The COI is not a guarantee that the individual will receive an award, as funding depends on appropriations by Congress.